Western African Ebola epidemic: Travel restrictions and quarantines

 There was serious concern that the disease would spread further within Western Africa or elsewhere in the world.
 On 8 August 2014, a cordon sanitaire, a disease-fighting practice that forcibly isolates affected regions, was established in the triangular area where Guinea, Liberia, and Sierra Leone are separated only by porous borders and where 70 percent of the known cases had been found.
-This was subsequently replaced by a series of checkpoints for hand-washing and measuring body temperature on major roads throughout the region, manned either by local volunteers or by the military.
+This was subsequently replaced by a series of checkpoints for hand-washing and measuring body temperature on major roads throughout the region, staffed either by local volunteers or by the military.

 Many countries considered imposing travel restrictions to or from the region.
 On 2 September 2014, WHO Director-General Margaret Chan advised against this, saying that they were not justified and that they would prevent medical experts from entering the affected areas.
 UN officials working on the ground also criticised the travel restrictions, saying the solution was "not in travel restrictions but in ensuring that effective preventive and curative health measures are put in place".

 MSF also spoke out against the closure of international borders, calling them "another layer of collective irresponsibility".
 In December 2015, the CDC indicated that it would no longer make the recommendation for US citizens going to Sierra Leone to be extra careful.
-However, the CDC did further indicate that individuals travelling to the country should take precautions with sick people and body fluids, and avoid contact with animals.
+However, the CDC further indicated that individuals travelling to the country should take precautions with sick people and body fluids, and avoid contact with animals.

 There was concern that people returning from affected countries, such as health workers and reporters, may have been incubating the disease and become infectious after arriving.
 Guidelines for returning workers were issued by a number of agencies, including the CDC, MSF, Public Health England, and Public Health Ontario.